floresbakker/OntoSVG/README.md

 	2. pip install pyshacl
 	3. pip install rdflib

-NOTE: pyshacl has a dependency with an older RDFlib version.
-However, for an optimal functioning of the semantic SVG-vocabulary, the most recent release of RDFlib should be used.
-Hence, it is advised to first install pyshacl and then RDFlib, so that RDFlib is installed having the latest version.
-This is currently the least instrusive way of handling the dependency, offering accessibility for those not well versed in Python.

 B. Place one or more Turtle-files (*.ttl) in the input folder in OntoSVG\Tools\RDF2SVG\Input.
 A Turtle-file should represent a SVG-document using the SVG-vocabulary from this repository.

 C. Run the script in the command prompt by typing: